jcWani/wayfarers-rest/README.md

 ## 👨‍💻 Technology Used

-The Wild Oasis Hotel Management Application is built using the following technologies and libraries:
+The Wayfarers Rest Web Application is built using the following technologies and libraries:

 - **React**: React is a JavaScript library for building dynamic user interfaces efficiently, allowing developers to create reusable UI components and manage application state effectively.